 - Use this site as your soapbox.
 I love a good story as long as it doesn’t frame one person as superior to another.
 Information about yourself should be about how your experiences can help people in this community.
 Using appropriate examples, analogies, or case studies are always nice.

 - Expect me to pay money for GPs.
-Your “payment” comes in the form of links to your website, a genuine interest in helping people outside your own domain, and the joy of helping people improves their lives.
+Your “payment” comes in the form of links to your website, a genuine interest in helping people outside your own domain, and the joy of helping people improve their lives.

 - Try to pay me to publish your GP.
 No exceptions.